 The Multistate Professional Responsibility Examination (MPRE) is required for admission to the bars of many jurisdictions, including Pennsylvania, New Jersey, New York, and Delaware.
 It measures knowledge and understanding of established standards related to a lawyer’s professional conduct.

 For admission to the Pennsylvania bar, candidates must achieve a score of 75 on the MPRE.
 Though MPRE is also required for New Jersey, this requirement is waived for candidates who achieve a grade of “C” or better in Temple Law School’s course on Professional Responsibility.
 The MPRE is a 50 question, multiple choice test, offered in April, August, and November.
 You may take the exam as a law student or within time periods established by the bar examiners in the states in which you intend to practice.
-Applications for the MPRE are sometimes available in the Registrar’s Office, or by calling the National Conference of Bar Examiners (319) 341-2500, or by writing:
+Applications for the MPRE are available by calling the National Conference of Bar Examiners (319) 341-2500, or by writing: